davidcalikes/portfolio-project-one/README.md

     <img src="assets/readme_images/target_news.png">

-    The Media page features a youtube video which will appeal more to male members of the band's target audience as well the 24-34 key age demographic.
+    Another way I have implemented this data is by featuring a youtube video on the Media (second) page of the site, which will appeal more to male members of the band's target audience as well the 24-34 key age demographic.

     The general artistic style of the site, (Traditional/Modern) including typograhy, color scheme and imagery also targets the key age demographic.